Atlantis (Aquaman): Original background

 An alternate account of Atlantis' early history also details an extraterrestrial race known as the "Hunter/Gatherers" or "Gatherers", who colonized early prehistoric Earth but were later opposed by the Annunake, a dragon-like marine species who formed a resistance formidable enough to drive the Gatherers away.
 Although conflicting historical information from both Atlanteans and the Hunter/Gatherers arises as the specific result of the conflict--with one account stating they were driven away, and another claiming the opposition ended mutually--the Gatherers and Annunuke were both ancestors of the modern Atlanteans, and Gatherers at least influenced Atlantean society, helping it to flourish over time alongside Homo erectus, the precursors of modern humans.

-After the reign of Arion, King Orin eventually constructed a defensive dome, but a meteor destroyed much of the surface world, sinking the city in a second similar cataclysm.
+After the reign of Arion, King Orin constructed a defensive dome.
+However, a meteor destroyed much of the surface world, sinking the city.
 Orin's brother, Shalako, led a group through tunnels to reclaim the sunken city of Tritonis, whose inhabitants had not survived.
-Atlantean scientists later developed a serum that allowed them to breathe underwater, and the usage of magic in Tritonis further mutated the Tritonians to have fish-tails.
+Atlantean scientists later developed a serum that allowed them to breathe underwater, and the usage of magic in Tritonis further mutated the Tritonians to have fish-like tails.
 Some descendants of Shalako's son Dardanus inherited his telepathic abilities, marked by rare blonde hair.
 Dardanus's son Kordax could command sea creatures, and after leading a Tritonian revolution, was exiled, with children born with the "mark of Kordax" generally abandoned.